PirateBox-Dev/openwrt-dev-environment/README.md

 * SHOULD NOT be used for only creating customized images, use [openwrt-image-build](http://wiki.openwrt.org/doc/howto/obtain.firmware.generate) instead.

 ## Todo's
-* Improve this README
+* Improve this README - WIP
-* Add complete walk-through to set up the dev environment
+* Add complete walk-through to set up the dev environment - WIP
-* Improve comments in the Makefile
+* Improve comments in the Makefile, better yet - get rid of them and move all needed information to this README.

+## Prerequisites
+* Make sure you have the loop kernel module loaded:

+        modprobe loop

+* Make sure you have at least __6BG__ free disk space

 ## Setting up the development enviroment
 There are two methods to build the image: